 Gluten Free Living – 2015

 Chili Pie with Cheddar Cornbread Crust is a succulent and finger lickin’ recipe you’ll love!
 I love chili and cornbread and when you put it together in casserole form it’s even better!
 Plus, I went one better and made this one gluten free.
 This main dish consists of seasoned ground beef, cannellini beans, corn, diced tomatoes and green chilies covered with cheddar cheese and then a homemade green chilies and cheese cornbread spread on top.
-Serve with cilantro, sour cream, hot sauce, guacamole and extra cheese, if desired.
+Serve with cilantro, sour cream, salsa, guacamole and extra cheese, if desired.
 All in all this is one fantastic meal!

 I began pouring through Pinterest recipes looking for an entree I could make that could easily be made gluten free.
 I found this recipe and ended up making it very close to the original except I used gluten free flour instead.
 I made up two batches of the recipe.
 One for friends and one for us.
 All of us thoroughly enjoyed this recipe.
 While I made a gluten free version of this tasty Chili Pie, you don’t have to if you’re not concerned with gluten or wheat flour.

 A couple of weeks ago, one of the gals in our Sunday school class had her teenage son undergo leg surgery.
 I offered to bring a meal for them, but since Debra has Celiac Disease I knew I needed to make everything gluten free.
 So I made a gluten free Dump Cake, a lovely salad with homemade dressing and this spicy Tex-Mex entree.
 Debra sent me a text afterward saying how much they loved everything!
 They ate the leftovers down to the last drop. 🙂